-The best if you’re on a budget: Potensic Upgraded A20 Mini Drone
+The best practice drone under $40: Potensic Upgraded A20 Mini Drone

 If you’re on a tight budget, it’s nearly impossible to go wrong with the Potensic Upgraded A20 Mini Drone.
 At just $35, there’s not a lot to lose — even if you lose it in the pool.

 As a budget pick, this drone has no camera and no bells or whistles period.
 But if you’re looking simply for a training drone to get comfortable behind the sticks, this is it.

 That’s not to say it has no features.
-It does offer one key take off and landing, as well as an auto-hovering function.
-The Potensic Upgraded A20 Mini Drone also gives you the option to switch between flying in three different speed modes (start with low speed, and when you get comfortable flying, graduated to high speed).
+It does offer one key take-off and landing, as well as an auto-hovering function.
+The Potensic Upgraded A20 Mini Drone also gives you the option to switch between flying in three different speed modes (start with low speed, and when you get comfortable flying, graduate to high speed).

-Plus, you can still toggle between flight modes like headless/compass mode — which are also mode options you might choose to fly more expensive DJI drones in — so it’s great to get that practice in here.
+Plus, you can still toggle between flight modes like headless/compass mode.
+Those are similar to mode options you might have with more expensive DJI drones in.
+Given that, it’s great to get that practice in here.